hcitang/hci-reading-group/index.md

 ## Upcoming Paper Schedule

-* June 10 - Audrey - Jan Gugenheimer, Evgeny Stemasov, Julian Frommel, and Enrico Rukzio.
-2017.
-ShareVR: Enabling Co-Located Experiences for Virtual Reality between HMD and Non-HMD Users.
-In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI ’17).
-Association for Computing Machinery, New York, NY, USA, 4021–4033.
-DOI:https://doi.org/10.1145/3025453.3025683 (demo: https://youtu.be/cQxArK3Bu9M)
 * June 17 - Blaine - Michael Correll, Enrico Bertini, and Steven Franconeri.
 2020.
 Truncating the Y-Axis: Threat or Menace?
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–12.
 DOI:https://doi.org/10.1145/3313831.3376222
 * June 24 - Scott - Michel Beaudouin-Lafon.
 2004.
 Designing interaction, not interfaces.
 In Proceedings of the working conference on Advanced visual interfaces (AVI ’04).
 Association for Computing Machinery, New York, NY, USA, 15–22.
 DOI:https://doi.org/10.1145/989863.989865
 * July 1 - Canada Day!
 * July 8 - Christine - Jakob Nielsen.
 1994.
 Enhancing the explanatory power of usability heuristics.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’94).
 Association for Computing Machinery, New York, NY, USA, 152–158.
 DOI:https://doi.org/10.1145/191666.191729
 * July 15 - Ian
 * July 22 - Connor
+* July 29 - Tony - Reading Group Navel Gazing

 * Postponed - Terrance - Saelyne Yang, Changyoon Lee, Hijung Valentina Shin, and Juho Kim.
 2020.
 Snapstream: Snapshot-based Interaction in Live Streaming for Visual Art.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–12.
 DOI:https://doi.org/10.1145/3313831.3376390

 ## Previous Papers

+* June 10 - Audrey - Jan Gugenheimer, Evgeny Stemasov, Julian Frommel, and Enrico Rukzio.
+2017.
+ShareVR: Enabling Co-Located Experiences for Virtual Reality between HMD and Non-HMD Users.
+In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI ’17).
+Association for Computing Machinery, New York, NY, USA, 4021–4033.
+DOI:https://doi.org/10.1145/3025453.3025683 (demo: https://youtu.be/cQxArK3Bu9M)

 * June 3 - Yaxi - Minsuk Chang, Anh Truong, Oliver Wang, Maneesh Agrawala, and Juho Kim.
 2019.
 How to Design Voice Based Navigation for How-To Videos.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI ’19).
 Association for Computing Machinery, New York, NY, USA, Paper 701, 1–11.
 DOI:https://doi.org/10.1145/3290605.3300931